samfcmc/ist-dissertation-latex-template/README.md

 ```

 ## Contribute ;)
+Thanks to [@mvpgomes](https://github.com/mvpgomes) that started this template and did most of the work.
+I am just publishing it on github and improving a bit its structure.

 If you notice that something is missing you can open a issue and make a pull request.
 Feel free to contribute :)